matt328/portfolio/docs/blog/posts/vm_configuration.md

 sudo findmnt --verify
 ```

-If there are no errors, you should `sudo reboot` to have the mount take effect.
-There's probalby a way without rebooting, but a reboot will make sure it works and avoid many questions later if it doesn't.
+If you are using Longhorn for storage in k8s as I am, don't forget to make sure the following packages are installed: `nfs-common open-iscsi util-linux`.
+Otherwise you will have a bad time with a lot of strange errors that you will be unable to effectively troubleshoot at 11 o'clock at night.

+If there are no errors from the findmnt command, its a good idea to `sudo reboot` to have the ensure the fstab changes will take effect on reboots.
+This could be exceedingly difficult to troubleshoot if a node randomly needs to reboot at a later date and the changes don't take effect.

 That about wraps up preparing the VM instances themselves.
 Now is a good time to snapshot the VM or otherwise back it up so that you can return each to this state in case something goes horribly wrong later on.